[Editorial note: In the switch from PBW 1.0 to 2.0, much of the formatting has gone wonky. Please bear with me while I get it straightened out.]

 Sparkle Motion

-It originates from a Donnie Darko quote ("Sometimes I doubt your commitment to Sparkle Motion," which is a dance team); I use the phrase "Sparkle Motion" to mean "general Twilight hilarity, particularly involving insane fans."
+It originates from a Donnie Darko quote ("Sometimes I doubt your commitment to Sparkle Motion," which is a dance team). and I'm sure I'm not the only one who's ever come up with it.
+I use the phrase "Sparkle Motion" to mean "general Twilight hilarity, particularly involving insane fans."
 An entry tagged "twilight" has Twilight-related links or discussion; an entry also tagged "sparkle motion" means that there's some ridiculousness (or sparkly macros, or lolarious magazine covers, or wintastic interviews) involved--or, as in the case of the Breaking Dawn commentary, actual sparkling--that will delight your soul.

 Twatlight